jenkinsci/report-jtreg-plugin/README.md

 ### releaseing
 This plugin is **multimodule** lib, plugin and two external services.
 Thus the autorelease do not work as expected.
 To release, you have to `cd report-jtreg` submodule which contans `report-jtreg-plugin artifactId` and here run manually `mvn release:preapre` and `mvn release:perform`.
-During preapare, always adjsut all modules, not jsut dependent ones (choice of `0`)
+During preapare, always adjsut all modules, not jsut dependent ones (choice of `0`).

+Sometimes, you may need to fake the build bit, and to change project version to not-snapshot one (the upcoming release), and  `mvn clean install` lib, so it is in local m2 repos. then rewert the change, and proceed as described above.